Official State of Rhode Island website

 Opioid overdose is the leading cause of accidental death in Rhode Island.

-What users can do to prevent an overdose death
+What you can do to prevent an overdose:

 • Don't use alone – pair up;

-• Don't mix drugs like benzos, alcohol, and opioids;
+• Don't mix drugs like benzodiazepines, alcohol, and opioids;

-• Talk with friends and family about responding to an overdose and using naloxone in case of an opioid overdose.
+• Talk with friends and family about responding to an overdose and administering naloxone.

-• Keep a prescription for Narcan ® (naloxone) on you at all times.
-Friends and family should learn how to use it if you overdose.
+• Carry naloxone (also referred to as Narcan ®) on you at all times.
+Friends and family should learn how to administer it.

-What friends and family can do to prevent an overdose death
+What friends and family can do to prevent an overdose:

 Signs of an overdose

-If a person has any of these signs and cannot respond to you, he/she may be having a drug overdose.
-An overdose usually happens 1 to 3 hours after a person has used.
+If a person has any of these signs and cannot respond to you, he/she may be experiencing a drug overdose.

 • Heavy nodding;